 Andreu Matoses Gimenez

-Before coming to Delft, I obtained my bachelor’s degree in aerospace engineering from Universitat Politècnica de València (Spain), and a master’s degree from KTH Royal institute of Technology (Sweden).
-After my MSc, I worked as a research engineer at KTH for Professor Dimos Dimarogonas’s group.
+Before my PhD, I obtained my bachelor's degree in aerospace engineering from Universitat Politècnica de València (Spain), and a master's degree from KTH Royal institute of Technology (Sweden).
+During my MSc, I worked as a research engineer at KTH.

 Profile Pic